PeterCamilleri/mystiko/README.md

      - If -r is specified, -i is ignored.
      - String data may be optionally enclosed in " ... "

-## Princples of Operation
+## Principles of Operation

 #### The Vernam Cypher

 The mystik&oacute; gem is a modified Vernam cypher.
+The Vernam cypher works by taking a stream of input symbols and mapping them to output symbols.
+This mapping obscures the original data.
 The classic approach to this type of cypher is to have a random string of data of the same length as the plain text data.
 The two streams of data are combined using the XOR operation.
 To recover the original data, the cypher data is again combined with the random data with the XOR operation.
 After one use, the random data is never reused.

 This works because the XOR operator exhibits the following identity: